tlrobrn/speculation/rules.md

 - **Round 2**: Score based on both the first and second discard piles.
 - **Round 3**: Score based on all three discard piles.

-Jokers do not count toward suit majority when scoring.
+_Jokers do not count toward any suit when scoring._

 ## Winning

-If at the end of any round a player has all 4 Jokers in their hand, they win immediately!
+If at the end of **any** round a player has all 4 Jokers in their hand, they win immediately!

 Otherwise, after the third round, the player with the most points accumulated across all rounds is the winner.